Who are you?

 They have been a part of our festival since the beginning.
 We build a floor for them just so we can have them there because we love them so much.
 They have definitely grown since the first year, it is exciting to see them grow.

-We have plenty of vendors – clothing, jewelry, helmet, surf board, anything that is custom made you will find there.
+We have plenty of vendors – clothing, jewellery, helmet, surfboard, anything that is custom made you will find there.
 We also have lots of food vendors like El Burro, Meisies Kitchen, Jack Rabbit.
 Mac also does your make-up for free so a quick lip and line and Scar is there to do your hair for free and we have barbers.
 So you get the look!